mitalikapil/App/README.md

-# React + Vite (Its a very tiny react project which is used to deploy using ci/cd pipline)
+# React + Vite (Its a very tiny react project which is deployed using ci/cd pipline)

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.